How can a night guard help me? Why should I worry about clenching or grinding? How do you know when a night guard is needed?

 Why we recommend them and why you should consider one.

-A nocturnal para-functional limiting device, commonly referred to as a Night Guard (NG), is custom designed to protect the teeth, gum tissue and Temporomandibular Joint (TMJ).
+A nocturnal para-functional limiting device, commonly referred to as a Night Guard (NG), is custom designed to protect the teeth, gum tissue and TMJ - jaw joint.

 Why are night guards recommended?